atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

 In this lab, we'll take a quick look at Python dictionaries, how to create them, update them, otherwise interact with them, and why they might be useful in various settings.

 After completion of this lab, you should be able to:
-- Create a dictionary in Python
+- Create and update Python dictionaries
+- Iterate over Python dictionaries
+- Write to files using Python
-- Update a dictionary in Python
+- Write a Python dictionary to a JSON file
 - Articulate the best use cases for dictionaries

 ## Prerequisites
-- Basic Python knowledge is helpful, but not required
+- Basic Python knowledge is helpful, but not required to complete these (guided) exercises
 - Local Python 3 Installation
 - Local Visual Studio Code (or similar IDE) Installation